jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

   } catch (e) {
     console.log(e);
   }</pre>
-  So as you can see, it doesn&#8217;t actually matter where you put the <code>var</code> declaration in the function, because the property gets created before the function executes any code.
+  So as you can see, it doesn't actually matter where you put the <code>var</code> declaration in the function, because the property gets created before the function executes any code.
 Now in practice, generally you want to put your <code>var</code> declarations at the top of the function, since that is where they end up anyway.
 It is also totally acceptable to initialize you variables at the top of the function, just be aware of the order of events here.
 </p>